 8 Must have Mechanical Engineering competition books( RRB SSE, JE, SSC JE, PSU)

-Railway SSE and JE exams are on of the most simple exam to crack without much effort.
+Railway SSE and JE exams are one of the most simple exam to crack without much effort.

 These exams are way much simpler than GATE.

-And there is reason, SSE and JE comes under group C, it’s a non gazzated post.
+And there is a reason, SSE and JE come under group C, it’s a non-gazzated post.
 And the promotion chances are almost nil.
 But, that’s all a different story.
-When you are jobless, you can’t be that chosssy.
+When you are jobless, you can’t be that choosy.
 The salary, facilities and prestige associated with Railways is good.

-So, if you are the one who don’t feel confident to clear GATE, RRB SSE and JE is a good opportunity to enter government job in renowned Indian Railways.
+So, if you are the one who doesn’t feel confident to clear GATE, RRB SSE and JE is a good opportunity to enter government job in renowned Indian Railways.

 As per my experience, RRB, PSUs(some) and SSC JE are some of the exams which any of the average students can easily crack without coaching.

 Here, I would share complete road map to clear this exam ( below the book list) smoothly and also the booklist.